Estimated reading time: 3 minutes

 I have a long history of anxiety, attending therapy, having conversations and blood tests to explore the reason behind this.
 The latest was attending Cognitive Behavioural Therapy where you pre-fill out questionnaires before attending the therapy.
 I fell under the category of generalised anxiety.
 I notice that when I am highly stressed, then all my coping strategies fail, and I then become exposed.

 If you follow my blog, you will know that I am dyslexic.
-I became more educated about dyslexia this year in terms of understanding it as a cognitive spectrum.
-I then asked my son and partner questions about myself and my behaviour.
-I then traced back my childhood by listening to my mum about me growing up.
+When I became more educated about dyslexia, it was this year, in terms of understanding it as a cognitive spectrum.
+Followed by asking my son and partner questions about myself and my behaviour.
+Followed by tracing back my childhood by listening to my mum about me growing up.

-I am always on the go; I am a fast talker with no filter and unintentionally interrupt in conversations.
-I have been told many times in adulthood that I am “stubborn.”
+Anyone who knows me, I am always on the go; and a fast talker with no filter and unintentionally interrupt in conversations.
+A few people have told me many times in adulthood that I am “stubborn.”
 (I like to call this being strong-willed and is a valuable life skill).
-I am in my late thirties, so this is me.
+Being slightly older, I am in my late thirties, so this is me.
 I do not notice unless someone points it out to me.
 I have had people say to me that they think I have ADHD before.

-I discovered many articles on dyslexia, one in particular about ADHD and dyslexia frequently overlap.
-I found the article thought-provoking, so I continued to search for more information.
-I started to read about ADHD could be misdiagnosed as anxiety.
+After discovering many articles on dyslexia, one in particular I found interesting, which was about ADHD and dyslexia frequently overlap.
+The article was thought-provoking, so I continued to search for more information.
+Knowing what I learnt now, I started to read about ADHD could be misdiagnosed as anxiety.

-I could be wrong about this.
+Could I be wrong about this?
+Maybe.
 I was going to wait until next year to write this post, hoping by then I would have completed an assessment.
 Honestly, it has been stressing me out, and I could not hold it in any longer.
 Plus, I feel that as a blogger who informs, it is a useful way to document my experience.

 So, I have concluded to help me answer many questions that I have about myself.
 I plan on getting an assessment for ADHD next year.
 Either way, I would like to know the outcome.